 UTA S-Line celebrates 10 years in service, and will continue to grow in ridership as transit-oriented development projects increase.
 In December 2013, the S-Line opened as a single track line along an historic rail corridor serving stops ever 20 minutes.
 Over the years, a double-track was added to sections of the line to speed up run times, a bike and pedestrian greenway running alongside the track has grown and matured, and residential development continues to flourish along the rail.

-SSL is working to develop walking and bicycling trails that encourage these options as mode choices for residents of all abilities, ages, and income levels as means of transportation and recreation.
+South Salt Lake (58) and Salt Lake City (59) have the highest Walk Scores in the state, but there are still several places within the city that lack sufficient paths and connections.
+SSL continues to develop walking and biking paths for transportation and recreation purposes that accommodate residents of all abilities, ages, and income levels.
 These include several on-going projects such as the Central Pointe Station Area Plan that is improving how people move through and experience Downtown SSL and connect to Central Pointe Station, a first/last mile project funded through a RAISE grant that will install a high-comfort bike lane to connect bike trails through SSL to the Parley's Trail, and the 3900 South Shared Use Path Plan that is developing a shared use path for people to cross the valley - east to west - from I-215 to the Jordan River Trail.

 The Parley's Trail just hit a milestone with the JRT connection bridge over 900 West.
 Mayors of Salt Lake County, South Salt Lake, and West Valley City held a ribbon cutting event in September 2023 to unveil the final bridge of the Parley's Trail that now safely connects bikes and foot traffic to the Jordan River Tail.
 The connection of Parley's Trail to the Bonneville Shoreline Trail and Jordan River Trail has been a dream long in the making, and improvements to Parley's Trail will continue for decades to come.